R&D capital allowances

 Consider RDAs after you use your annual investment allowance (AIA)

 The annual investment allowance gives 100% tax relief on qualifying capital expenditure incurred in the relevant period.
-This is currently £1m for the period 1 January 2019 to 31 December 2020, and £200,000 for any period before.
+This is currently £1m for the period 1 January 2019 to 31 December 2021, and £200,000 for any period before or after those dates.

 If your capital expenditure is linked to R&D activity but is more than the current £1m AIA, or you can’t claim under AIA because of the ‘connected company’ rule then you could potentially claim under the RDA scheme.
 There is no limit as to the amount you can claim under the RDA scheme.